-North Atlantic LCC staff and steering committee members met with Senate staff from the North Atlantic states and staff from the Senate Interior, Environment, and Related Agencies Appropriations Sub-Committee in fall 2011 to discuss and answer questions regarding the North Atlantic LCCs and the national LCC network.
+North Atlantic LCC staff and steering committee members met with Senate staff from the North Atlantic states and staff from the Senate Interior, Environment, and Related Agencies Appropriations Committee in the fall of 2011 to discuss and answer questions regarding the North Atlantic LCCs and the National LCC network.
 Steering committee members from those states also called their Senate staff members before or after the Senate and Committee staff meetings.